-McAfee points out that cloud security is a shared responsibility between cloud provider and the customer.
+McAfee points out that cloud security is a shared responsibility between the cloud provider and the customer.
 The provider is responsible for the OS and infrastructure; the end user is responsible for applications, data and access.
-Your customers and prospects may forego the benefits PaaS could provide their organizations because they aren’t convinced they can ensure security.
+As a result, your customers and prospects may forego the benefits PaaS could provide their organizations because they aren’t convinced they can ensure security.

 Help your clients follow security best practices and deploy security solutions in addition to those provided by the vendor, if necessary.
 MSPs can also help their clients ensure they are complying with any cloud computing regulations or standards that govern their industry.

-When you develop an application via Platform as a Service, you are limited to the vendor’s toolset.
-How your client can address updates, failover, or database management are usually established by the vendor.
+You are limited to the vendor’s toolset when you develop an application via Platform as a Service.
+How your client addresses updates, failover, or database management is usually established by the vendor.

 4Insufficient service levels

 Depending on the PaaS offering, your client may need to pay more – or not be able to afford – the service levels they need.
 Thoroughly research the terms of the agreement between your client and the vendor to provide a clear picture of the reliability, availability, and maintenance terms they can expect.

 Businesses access PaaS through a network connection – the speed of that connection and latency are a potential Platform as a Service disadvantage that your clients need to consider before committing to a specific solution.

 It’s easy to scale Platform as a Service when more resources or features are required, but costs can mount quickly.
 Ensure your customer understands how charges will increase when they increase the resources they use.
 As a trusted advisor, you may suggest managing workflows to keep costs lower.